How much labor pain should you expect during labor when you have an epidural? Should you expect to be pain-free?

 The epidural is a method of pain relief that goes into the epidural space of your back.
 It works from about your bra line to your knees.

-Most often a tube is left in that can infuse the medication to allow for continuous pain management.
+Most often a tube is left in that can infuse the medication to allow for continuous pain management after you receive an epidural.

 How does the epidural work?